0x43434343/ExternalRecon/README.md

 #Thanks

-  ### use this tools as a module https://github.com/aboul3la/Sublist3r
+  ### use this tool as a module https://github.com/aboul3la/Sublist3r
-  ### use this tools as a module https://github.com/laramies/theHarvester
+  ### use this tool as a module https://github.com/laramies/theHarvester

 ## License